pslucas0212/Part-2-Preparing-the-Satellite-Environment/README.md

 ![Click location Submit button](/images/sat09.png)

 After clicking the blue Submit button you will be returned to the Locations > Edit Moline page.
+We will now import the manifest into Satellite for Operaions organziation.